 Sometimes the surgeon needs to remove one of the lobes of the liver.
 This operation is called a lobectomy.
 The liver is made up of 2 main lobes.
 The lobes are divided into segments.

 Many people have concerns about surgery that includes removing part of the liver.
 They may worry that their liver may not work well enough if some of it is removed.
-But if you have no underlying medical problems with your liver (such as cirrhosis) it is possible for the liver to grow back and work normally.
+But if you have no underlying medical problems with your liver (such as cirrhosis) it is possible for the liver to enlarge and work normally.

 Perihilar region cancers start in the area where the right and left hepatic ducts join together just outside the liver.
 The type of surgery you have depends on the position of the cancer and how big it is.
 The surgeon usually removes

 - The bile duct containing the tumour and the common bile duct